Jackie Opel Biography (Wikipedia)

-Born Dalton Sinclair Bishop (born in Chapman Lane, Bridgetown, Barbados, Jackie Opel (1938–1970) possessed a rich, powerful voice with a high octave range.
-He was known as the "Jackie Wilson of Jamaica", and was a gifted dancer.
+Born Dalton Sinclair Bishop in Chapman Lane, Bridgetown, Barbados on 27th August 1937, Jackie Opel was a popular singer who possessed a rich, powerful voice with a high octave range.
+He was known as the "Jackie Wilson of Jamaica" and was also a gifted dancer.

 In the early 1960s, he was discovered by Byron Lee, the band master of the Dragonaires, who brought him to Jamaica.
-There, he started performing with the Skatalites as one of their lead singers.
-He recorded as a solo artist first on Coxsone Dodd's Studio One label, and afterwards on Justin Yap's Top Deck label and Edward Seaga's Wirl label.
-His styles included ska, R&B, soul, gospel, and calypso.
+His styles included ska, R&B, soul, gospel and calypso.
 He is credited with inventing spouge music, a fusion of ska, calypso, and R&B music.
 Opel performed duos with Doreen Schaffer and Hortense Ellis, and in 1964 was backed by Wailers Bob Marley and Peter Tosh on "Mill Man", "Hairy Mango" and "A time to cry" and maybe some others like "I Don´t Want Her".

-Opel eventually moved to Trinidad and then subsequently to Barbados.
-On 8 March 1970, he died in a car crash in Bridgetown, Barbados.
+Opel eventually moved to Trinidad and then subsequently returned home to Barbados.
+On 9 March 1970, he died in a car crash on Lower Bay Street, Bridgetown, Barbados.

 Jackie Opel Tracks